NoU2020/data-science-2023sp/data-science-curriculum-build/data-science-curriculum-build/challenges/c12-policing-assignment.md

     vehicle related professions.
 - Look at the sent of variables in the dataset; do any of the columns relate to a potential explanation you listed?
-  - females, age, hispanic and asian/pacific islander all have a p value of 0.
+  - being black, hispanic, of unknown race or a female all seem to have impact on one’s chances of getting arrested.

 One way we can explain differential arrest rates is to include some measure indicating the presence of an arrestable offense.
 We’ll do this